VirgilSecurity/demo-twilio-backend-nodejs/README.md

 ### Setup Channel Admin

-This example shows, how to generate an admin's Public/Private keys and publish a his Virgil Card to Virgil Security Services.
+This example shows, how to generate an admin's Public/Private keys and publish his Virgil Card to Virgil Security Services.

 ```js
 var virgil = require('virgil-sdk');